Linda Benedict | 12/5/2013 8:33:14 PM

 The program includes lessons such as proper portion sizes, strategies to prevent overeating, tips for breaking bad habits, smart choices when eating out and healthful foods that will keep you feeling full longer.

 Participants in the program keep food journals, which Melvin reviews.
-Volunteers Mary Delaune and Debbie Robichaux weigh in participants each session, which Melvin doesn’t want to see.
-She’d rather observe their progress in their individual folders.
+Volunteers Mary Delaune and Debbie Robichaux weigh in participants each session.
+Melvin doesn’t want to see them at the scale but observes their progress in their individual folders.
 The volunteers also serve healthy recipes Melvin prepares for clients to taste during the classes.

 Cheryl Boudreaux said she joined because she was tired of being overweight and limiting herself in what she can do.